ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/04-step-1-update-acceptance-tests-part-1.md

 const newFile = oldFile;
 ```

-may encourage our future self to add some complex code inside the for-loop.
+doesn't make our (future) intent clear.
+It may also encourage us to add some complex code inside the for-loop.

-To avoid nesting code and to better indicate what this line is actually about, let's extract a function called `renameModule`.
-It receives the file content as input, and returns it as output (a no-op).
+To avoid nesting code and to clearly indicate what this line is about, let's extract a function called `renameModule()`.
+It receives the file content as input and returns it back.

 <details>